incisrdg/BB510-610_fall_2025/Week 2: Structure determination methods (X-ray, NMR, Cryo-EM), what the structural data look like, structural databases (PDB, PDBe-KB, UniProt)/Week 2: Structure determination methods (X-ray, NMR, Cryo-EM), what the structural data look like, structural databases (PDB, PDBe-KB, UniProt).md

 - The primary file formats used for representing protein structures are the PDB format (.pdb) and the mmCIF format (.cif).
 PDB format is the traditional flat-text representation, while mmCIF is a more modern and flexible format designed to accommodate larger and more complex information.

-- UniProt is a comprehensive database of both protein sequence and functional information.
+- UniProt is a comprehensive database of both protein sequence/structure and functional information.

 ![ATPsynthase_animated](https://github.com/user-attachments/assets/4561684b-dd12-4573-ad7c-5e788fd0ef8c) PDB101